bictorv/chaosnet-bridge/CONFIGURATION.md

 `;` or `#` at the **start** of a line begins a comment.
 Below, *%o* stands for "an octal number", typically 16-bit.

+It is strongly suggested to begin with Global settings, followed by Link definitions, followed by Route definitions.

 ### Global settings

+Use max one of each of these.
+Collect all arguments on one command, rather than repeating the command with different options.

 | Command | Description |
 | --- | --- |